Automate IT resource request approval workflows

 All these processes have two major drawbacks:

-• they waste everyone's time
+• They waste everyone's time.

-• they are quite infantilizing
+• They are quite patronizing.

-The manual resource request process
+The manual process for resource requests

 Manual software request process